hyperledger-archives/fabric/docs/API/CoreAPI.md

 * An interface for creating new commercial papers to trade.
 * A Trade Center for buying and selling existing trades.
 * A special interface just for auditors of the network to examine trades.

+For more inforation on the IBM Blockchain commercial paper demo, set-up, and instructions, please visit [this page](https://github.com/IBM-Blockchain/cp-web).